bus-time/backend/README.md

     ...
   ```

-3. Promote just created database to be a default one.
+3. Promote just created database to be the default one.

   ```
   $ heroku pg:promote HEROKU_POSTGRESQL_<COLOR>_URL